BornaSadeghi/Raspberry-Pi-Temperature-Controller/README.md

 # Raspberry-Pi-Temperature-Controller
-Monitors CPU temperature and activates the fan when it gets too hot.

-To use, simply cd into the directory and run the start command with source:
+A minimal CPU temperature monitor that activates when the fan temperature exceeds a certain threshold.
+To set up, simply cd into the directory and install the dependencies with `pip`:

-`source start`

-If this doesn't work, you may need to install some packages first.

-Ensure that you have pip, and the required packages:

-`sudo apt install python3-pip && pip3 install gpiozero matplotlib`
+`pip install -r requirements.txt`

+Then run the Python script:

+`python3 main.py`

 ![GUI Interface](https://user-images.githubusercontent.com/49890121/128725132-3bb944ba-423f-42a2-94e9-c7d636ae2bb2.png)